azhang919/azhang919/README.md

 ## 🌻 I'm currently working on...

-**... uplifting fellow students in tech** as an Undergraduate Learning Assistant for "Foundations of Programming", CS Student Ambassador, hackathon director for Pearl Hacks, and former Girls Who Code volunteer!
+**... uplifting fellow students in tech** as the Head Undergraduate Learning Assistant for "Foundations of Programming", hackathon chair for Pearl Hacks, previous CS Student Ambassador, and former Girls Who Code volunteer!

-**... promoting interdisciplinary learning** as a BeAM (BE A Makerspace) Program Assistant and hackathon director for Carolina Data Challenge!
+**... promoting interdisciplinary learning** as a double Computer Science & Economics major and Business minor, with formal work experience in various business/finance/tech roles!

-**... finding myself within the industry** as a part-time intern for MetLife and 2021 IBM Accelerate Software Track participant!
+**... building my career within the tech industry** as an income SWE at Capital One, with previous intern/extern experiences at MetLife and IBM!

 <br/>

-## 🌱 I want to explore...
+## 🌱 In my free time, I want to explore...

-* Cybersecurity & tech ethics
+* Cybersecurity & technology ethics
 * Open source communities
-* Economic and business applications of data
 * Tech used for social good
+* Rock climbing (why are all engineers so interested in it?)

 <br/>